Dust attenuation evolution in $z \sim 2$-$12$ JWST galaxies: Methods

 \subsection{Observational and model uncertainties}

 Factors that could contribute to the discrepancy in slopes between our study and the ones from the literature at $z \sim 2$ can arise both from observational uncertainties and model dependencies.
 Regarding the observational uncertainties, at the low redshift limit of our sample ($z \sim 2-2.8$), NIRSpec prism observations ($\lambda \sim 0.6-5.3 \ \mu m$) are restricted to the rest-frame $\lambda \gtrsim 1600-2000$ \r{A}, which probe the UV bump peak and marginally extend into the far-UV rise of the attenuation curve.
-This constraint in wavelength coverage may contribute to larger uncertainties in inferred slopes.
-Moreover, for $z \sim 2-2.8$ sources, NIRSpec data are probing the attenuation curve with a fraction of the spectra at shorter wavelengths, which suffer from larger uncertainties, due to the lower resolution ($R \sim \lambda/\Delta \lambda \sim 50$) of the NIRSpec prism disperser in the wavelength range of $\lambda_{\rm{obs}} \sim 0.5-2 \ \mu m$\footnote{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}.
+This constraint in wavelength coverage may contribute to larger uncertainties in inferred slopes (Fig. \ref{all_curves_bin}).
+Moreover, for $z \sim 2-2.8$ sources, NIRSpec data are probing the attenuation curve with a fraction of the spectra at shorter wavelengths, which suffer from larger uncertainties, due to the lower resolution ($R \sim \lambda/\Delta \lambda \sim 50$) of the NIRSpec prism disperser in the wavelength range of $\lambda_{\rm{obs}} \sim 0.5-2 \ \mu m$.
+Finally, the observed discrepancy may be attributed to the lower number of sources per bin at intermediate redshifts (13-21 sources) compared to the higher redshift bins (20-66 objects).